UM atUM [S03-ep08]: The Anti-Cancer Properties of Mushrooms

-This week on "Science at UM," Sylvie Rapior, professor emerita at the Faculty of Pharmacy and a researcher at Cefe, talks to us about the anti-cancer properties of mushrooms.
-Our report then moves from mushrooms to algae with Léa Giannecchini, assistant engineer at SMEL.
-Finally, Anne Ducros, a neurologist at Montpellier University Hospital and member of the L2C laboratory, introduces us to the conference on migraines to be held in Triolet on November 21.
+This week on *AUM science*, Sylvie Rapior, professor emerita at the Faculty of Pharmacy and a researcher at CEFE, talks to us about the anti-cancer properties of mushrooms.
+Our report then takes us from mushrooms to algae with Léa Giannecchini, an assistant engineer at SMEL.
+Finally, Anne Ducros, a neurologist at Montpellier University Hospital and a member of the L2C laboratory, introduces us to the conference on migraines to be held in Triolet on November 21.

 What comes to mind when I say “mushroom”?
-Most of you foodies will think of a fricassee of trumpet mushrooms, an omelet with chanterelles, or sautéed porcini.
-Nature lovers will picture themselves in the woods on an autumn Sunday; the obsessive will bring out the heavy artillery against mold; and the hypochondriacs will cry out about a fungal infection.
-As for fans of psychedelic experiences, they’ll relive their last trip in Technicolor.
-Few organisms have the ability to spark so many different imaginations, and for good reason: there are estimated to be between 2.2 and 3.8 million species of mushrooms in the world.
+Most of you foodies will think of a trumpet mushroom fricassee, a chanterelle omelet, or sautéed porcini.
+Nature lovers will picture themselves in the woods on an autumn Sunday; the obsessive will bring out the heavy artillery against mold; and hypochondriacs will cry out about a fungal infection.
+As for fans of psychedelic experiences, they’ll relive their latest trip in Technicolor.
+Few organisms have the ability to spark so many different imaginations—and for good reason: there are believed to be between 2.2 and 3.8 million species of mushrooms worldwide.
 Neither animals nor plants, they alone constitute a fascinating kingdom known as the fungal kingdom.

-There is another field that takes a keen interest in these organisms: medical research, and more specifically cancer research.
-Indeed, a growing number of studies suggest that mushrooms have powerful anti-cancer effects.
+There is another field that takes a keen interest in these organisms: medical research—and more specifically, cancer research.
+In fact, a growing number of studies suggest that mushrooms have powerful anticancer effects.

 Sylvie Rapior is a professor emerita at the Faculty of Pharmacy, a researcher at the Center for Functional and Evolutionary Ecology in Montpellier, and a specialist in these strange and fascinating organisms.
-She introduces us to her latest article, published in the journal *Fitoterapia*.
-In this article, she and her colleagues in Kolkata review the current state of knowledge regarding mycomedicine as applied to cancer treatment.
+She introduces us to her latest publication, which appeared in the journal *Fitoterapia*.
+In this article, she and her colleagues in Calcutta provide an overview of the current state of knowledge on mycomedicine as applied to cancer treatment.

 Read the post:

-In the second half of the program, we return to Sète to visit SMEL, the Mediterranean Station for Coastal Environment, where we join Léa Giannecchini, an assistant engineer and head of the research and development platform, who explains how she cultivates spirulina.
+In the second half of the program, we return to Sète to SMEL, the Mediterranean Coastal Environment Station, where we follow Léa Giannecchini, an assistant engineer and head of the research and development platform, as she explains how she cultivates spirulina.

 Finally, our last-minute guest is Anne Ducros, a neurologist at the University Hospital and a member of the Charles Coulomb Laboratory.
 She will be presenting a lecture on migraines, which she will lead on November 21 from 12:15 p.m. to 1:30 p.m. on the Triolet campus (Dumontet Lecture Hall, Building 7).